stridecolossus/JOVE/docs/blog/part-4-models/model-loader.md

 }
 ```

-We use data streams so that we can persist Java primitives and byte arrays.
+We use data streams so that we can persist Java primitives the byte arrays for the VBO and index.

 The model primitive is output as a UTF string: